 12. Are pet allowed

 You may have thought about having your pet along on a camping excursion, but make sure that the camping site is okay with the idea.
 Some campgrounds do not permit pets and many more places have limitations on the size and weight of what is allowed.
 Certain locations allow all dogs but others don't desire anything more than a small puppy because they've been known to hunt wildlife.

 Extra considerations if you are traveling in an RV or camper van:

-15. Does it have water hookups ?
+15. Dose it have water hookups ?

-16. Does it contain a sewage dump?
+16. Does it have a sewage disposal?

 Make sure the area of camping has a sewage dump so you can dispose of wastewater.
 Make sure you know what is allowed to be disposed and what's not in some you can just dump grey water. at times, you may take black and grey water from the water tank.